adambard/learnxinyminutes-docs/matlab.html.markdown

 like
 this %}

+who % Displays all variables in memory whos % Displays all variables in memory, with their types clear % Erases all your variables from memory clear('A') % Erases a aprticualr variable openvar('A') % Open variable in variable editor

-clear % Erases all your variables from memory clc % Erases the writing on your Command Window who % Displays all variables in memory diary % History of session ctrl-c % Abort current computation
+clc % Erases the writing on your Command Window diary % Toggle writing Command Window text to file ctrl-c % Abort current computation

+edit('myfunction.m') % Open function in editor
+type('myfunction.m') % Print the source of function to Command Window

+profile viewer % Open profiler

-help command % Displays documentation for command in Command Window lookfor command % Searches for a given command
+help command % Displays documentation for command in Command Window doc command % Displays documentation for command in Help Window lookfor command % Searches for a given command